Vojteech/english-for-designers/work/index.md

 ## Diary
 This is my own project and my own passion.
 I started my photography journey with street photography and it will always have a special place in my heart.
-Nowadays I enjoy using film camera and capturing moments around me which creates something like my diary.
+Nowadays I enjoy using a film camera and capturing moments around me which creates something like my diary.

 ![Three men walk up the stairs in sync](https://github.com/Vojteech/english-for-designers/assets/148872005/e3d460a3-90f8-4a77-b6f9-b62242a7b157)

 ## Concerts
-Sometimes I have a chance to capture a concert which for me is a more creative and nonformal type of photography which I really enjoy.
+Sometimes I have a chance to capture a concert which for me is a more creative and nonformal type of photography that I really enjoy.
 Concert photography is really inspiring for me and the plan is to use this inspiration to create more cinematic projects in the future.

 ![A singer with outstretched arms standing in front of the audience creating a movie like setting](https://github.com/Vojteech/english-for-designers/assets/148872005/3ac595c3-50bc-4b39-9d17-2a43c2556897)